Premises Liability Lawyers in Mobile, AL

 Property owners have a responsibility to make their premises reasonably safe for permitted visitors.
 Whether you slip and fall on an icy patch of sidewalk or suffer a violent assault while visiting an apartment complex, there’s a possibility that the landlord or property owner could be accountable for covering your injuries in a civil claim.

-At Cunningham Bounds, our premises liability attorneys have spent more than six decades representing injury victims across Alabama and the Southeast – and we’ve earned a reputation for fearless litigation and ingenuity in the courtroom.
+At Cunningham Bounds, our premises liability attorneys in Mobile have spent more than six decades representing injury victims across Alabama and the Southeast, and we’ve earned a reputation for fearless litigation and ingenuity in the courtroom.
 Dedicated to protecting your rights, we’ll go above and beyond to fight for fair compensation and ensure that you have the means to recover from your injuries.

 The National Safety Council reports that the third leading cause of unintentional injury death is from falling, and many of these incidents are caused by an initial slip-and-fall hazard.
 Although trip, slip, or fall hazards may not sound that serious on their own, a wet or uneven surface can pose a serious threat to health and safety, and it can be particularly dangerous for the elderly or those with existing disabilities.